Mayden-Academy/2019-nmr-TopDog/src/scraper/README.md

 Designed to be used with the NMR Top-dog App.

+##Compatibility

+To be used with Vagrant VM.

 ##Installation

 * Clone git repo on local machine.
 * Setup database to receive info:
+  * Create a database called 'top_dog'
-  * Import the .sql files in the 'db' directory to your database.
+  * In the 'top_dog' database - import the .sql files in the 'db' directory to your database.

 ##Usage

+*As of April 2019 running this scraper will grab around 20,000 rows of data, and may take up to 2 mins to run*

+* Using terminal, SSH into your Vagrant machine using ```vagrant ssh```
+* ```cd``` to the location of the top dog project using your Vagrant command line
+* inside the top dog folder, navigate to ```src/scraper```

 ##Contributing